MdJafirAshraf/House-price-prediction-using-flask/README.md

 # House-price-prediction-using-flask
 In this project, I developed the predictive power of a model trained on houses price data.
 It deploy with flask api and using Linear Regression to predict the price value.
 Deploy Machine Learning Model Using Flask to take model from python code.

+If you want to more clear explonation, see my blog

 ## Installation

 To run the web app on your local computer, install the required libraries, These packages are included in requirement.txt.
 In this project used Python3.8.0 and Flask 2.0.1.